mkantzer/mkantLogRhythm/README.md

 ## Execution

-At this point, we are fully configured, and are ready to execute the deployment playbook:
+Following Initial Setup, the environment is fully configured, and is ready to execute the deployment playbook:

 `ansible-playbook master.yml`